Azure-Samples/azure-cache-redis-samples/quickstart/java-redisson-jcache/README.md

 - `<YOUR_HOST_NAME>`: The DNS host name, obtained from the *Properties* section of your Azure Cache for Redis resource in the Azure portal.
 - `<YOUR_PRIMARY_ACCESS_KEY>`: The primary access key, obtained from the *Access keys* section of your Azure Cache for Redis resource in the Azure portal.

-### Option02: Authentication with Microsoft Entra ID
+### Option 2: Authentication with Microsoft Entra ID

 Depending on your operating system, add environment variables for your cache's **Host name** and **USER_NAME**.
 Open a command prompt, or a terminal window, and set up the following values: